 Graeme has been involved in the criminal justice system for almost 30 years.
 Graeme practised as a Solicitor and High Court advocate before transferring to the Bar.
-Before embarking on his legal career Graeme was employed as a Counter Fraud Officer in a Government Department.

 Graeme brings a wealth of professional and practical experience to his practise and is a down to earth advocate, who employs meticulous preparation in all matters that he is instructed in.

-R v BU et al – Instructed to defend a man charged, along with 18 others, with Conspiracy to supply a class A drug.
+R. v.
+BU et al – Instructed to defend a man charged, along with 18 others, with Conspiracy to supply a class A drug.
 This was an organised crime group operating both nationally and internationally supplying uncut cocaine through a huge network across the country.

-R v MN et al – Instructed to defend a man charged with being involved with an international conspiracy to import class A drugs as part of an organised crime group.
+R. v.
+MN et al – Instructed to defend a man charged with being involved with an international conspiracy to import class A drugs as part of an organised crime group.